therealnicoroshi/modlist/README.md

  # Requirements and Information:

-This modlist requires the Steam version of Skyrim AE v.
-1.6.1170 with paid CC content, and Creation Kit.
+## This modlist requires the Steam version of Skyrim AE v.
+1.6.1170

+## All Anniversary Edition Creation Club Content

+## The Skyrim Special Edition Creation Kit

 It will auto Downgrade and run Skyrim SE 1.5.97 with CC content.